Shipment Cost Limits

 You can access your organization's profile and set your desired shipment cost limits in the Shipium Console.
 You establish these limits by saving the values you input in the console.
 These values will be effective immediately and will remain in place until updated and saved with new values.

-• Max per Shipment (no cap if not set).
-Value represented in $ or not set
+- Max Upgrade Total Cost (no cap if not set).
+Maximum total cost for a shipment when upgrading service to meet delivery requirements.
+Value represented in $ or not set.

-• Max Increase per Shipment (no cap if not set).
-Value represented in $ or not set
+- Max Upgrade Increase Over Cheapest (no cap if not set).
+Maximum additional cost above the cheapest option for upgrading service to meet delivery requirements.
+Value represented in $ or not set.

 Resources